Feeling stuck and wondering how to write your first blog post?

 Step #8- Snack Break

 Take a break before you do a final once-over.
 Maybe some chocolate or coffee.
 And yes, it’s 5:00 pm somewhere.

-Scan the text and entire body of your article to ensure it looks visually appealing, easily readable, and to check a final time for errors.
-Correct/adjust as necessary.
+Scan the text and entire body of your article to ensure it looks visually appealing, and easily readable, and to check a final time for errors.

 Using the free Yoast SEO plugin, make sure your post is SEO optimized to the best of your ability.